rinpharma/r-pharma/content/home/welcome.md

 industry oriented, collegial event focused on the use of R in the development of pharmaceuticals.

 The 2022 Conference will run Nov.
 8-10th, with workshops the week before.
-More details to follow.
+The call for papers is now open, and will close June 20th.